sean-smith/scale-out-computing-on-aws/docs/tutorials/integration-ec2-job-parameters.md

     - `-l spot_price=auto`: Max price will be capped to the On-Demand price
     - `-l spot_price=1.4`: Max price you are willing to pay for this instance will be $1.4 an hour.

+!!!note
+    `spot_price` is capped to On-Demand price (e.g: Assuming you are provisioning a t3.medium, AWS will default spot price to 0.418 (OD price) even though you specified `-l spot_price=15`)

 #### subnet_id

 - Description: Reference to a subnet ID to use